usaid-cs/yesterday-i-learned/random.md

 1. [Rodeo clowns](https://en.wikipedia.org/wiki/Rodeo_clown) are also known as rodeo protection athletes.
 1. "Like they say: People use statistics like a drunk man uses a lamp post - for support, not enlightenment"
 1. The name Coralie means, well, "Coral".
-1. [Holland](https://www.holland.com/global/tourism/information/netherlands-vs-holland.htm) is two of the provinces in the Netherlands (called North and South Holland, unsurprisingly).
 1. [Active noise cancelling does a poor job at cancelling voice](https://thewirecutter.com/reviews/best-noise-cancelling-in-ear-headphones/), instead being better at removing engine or airplane noises.
 1. Mark Zuckerberg has business cards that just say, "I'm CEO, Bitch."
 1. To drink something from a bottle faster, insert a straw and drink from the bottle as normal.
 This is known as a "strawpedo".